AJ McLean: Television and film appearances

 In 1992, McLean was a contestant on the kids' game show Nickelodeon Guts.
 In April 2002, he made a guest appearance voicing himself in the Static Shock episode "Duped".

 McLean also appeared and performed with the Backstreet Boys on Arthur, Sesame Street, Sabrina the Teenage Witch, and Saturday Night Live.
 The Backstreet Boys, including McLean, made their film debut by appearing in the 2013 comedy This Is the End.
 In September 2018, McLean provided the voice of the golden mole Kuchimba on an episode of Disney's The Lion Guard.
-In 2016, McLean appeared in bandmate Nick Carter's music video for "19 in 99" as a pizza delivery man.
+In 2016, McLean appeared in bandmate Nick Carter's music video for "19 in 99" as a pizza deliveryman.
 In 2019, he voiced the character Lucy the Fairy in the episode "Cedric & the Fairies" of The Bravest Knight.
 On November 16, 2021, McLean announced he was to be the host for the second season of Fashion Hero, filming in South Africa in 2022.